cicada-lang/cicada-solo/docs/notes/knowledge-logic-computation.md

+---
-# About knowledge, logic, formal inference rule and computation
+title: About knowledge, logic, formal inference rule and computation
+---

 - knowledge := fixation of belief.